ay0408/CompLaplace/README.md

 **・While this study was kind of a proof-of-concept, we intend to develop more reliable methods by investigating better information compression techniques and considering varying noise distributions smoothly at the boundary to satisfy exact differential privacy.**

+(・Is it possible to develop methods that maintain a certain accuracy regardless of the privacy level (like the results in this study)?
+(It doesn't matter whether they use differential privacy or not.))

 ## Note

 For details of our mechanisms, please see our paper entitled "Privacy-Preserving Statistical Analysis of Genomic Data using Compressive Mechanism with Haar Wavelet Transform" (https://doi.org/10.1089/cmb.2022.0246) published in Journal of Computational Biology.